This information will help you care for your wound after your excision in the Gastric Mixed Tumor Service.

 You may have discoloration (pinkness or redness) at the site of your wound for up to 1 year after your surgery.
 Once your wound has healed, apply a broad-spectrum sunscreen with an SPF of at least 30 to the area to protect it from scarring.

-□ For dissolvable sutures: Continue to check the sutures until they are dissolved, which may take up to 1 to 2 months.
+- For dissolvable sutures: Continue to check the sutures until they are dissolved, which may take up to 1 to 2 months.
 It may look like a piece of small string at your wound.
-If the stitches are not bothering you, allow them to dissolve completely.
-If the stitches start to bother you, call your doctor's office.
+If the sutures are not bothering you, allow them to dissolve completely.
+If the sutures start to bother you, call your doctor's office.

 Call Your Doctor or Nurse if You Have: